alexanders89/prime_tables/README.md

 ## How to Run

-Change into the prime_tables if you aren't already
+Change into the prime_tables directory

 The standard output will be a table of the first 10 prime numbers and is achieved by running the prime_tables file.